 The Rolex Datejust 36 Movement

+When conducting a Rolex Datejust 36 review you can’t but help to applaud the intricate movement used by this model.
 Several movements have powered the Rolex Datejust 36 over the years, but it has always featured a self-winding caliber.
 First introduced during the late 1980s, Caliber 3135 was the movement that resided inside all Datejust 36 watches until just a couple of years ago.

 It is a chronometer-certified, self-winding movement with a frequency of 28,800vph that features a balance bridge (as opposed to a less stable balance cock) and Rolex’s paramagnetic blue Parachrom hairspring.
 Caliber 3135 is an accurate and reliable movement that offers a 48-hour power reserve with over a quarter of a century of proven performance.